FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/overview.md

 Components can be used in various scenarios to accelerate your app development process.
 Here are some common use-cases.

-1. Design a **standard button once** and reuse it across multiple screens to maintain a cohesive look.
+- Design a **standard button once** and reuse it across multiple screens to maintain a cohesive look.

-2. Utilize components for **card designs** frequently used in your app, such as product cards, user profiles, or news articles.
+- Utilize components for **card designs** frequently used in your app, such as product cards, user profiles, or news articles.

-3. **Standardize input forms** for tasks like user registration, login, or feedback collection, ensuring a consistent user experience.
+- **Standardize input forms** for tasks like user registration, login, or feedback collection, ensuring a consistent user experience.

-4. Design **pop-up messages or dialogs** that match the overall theme of your app, enhancing visual consistency.
+- Design **pop-up messages or dialogs** that match the overall theme of your app, enhancing visual consistency.

-5. Build interactive elements such as **custom sliders, ratings, or progress bars**, and use them across various parts of your app.
+- Build interactive elements such as **custom sliders, ratings, or progress bars**, and use them across various parts of your app.

-6. Design sections of a screen that are frequently repeated, such as testimonials, image galleries, or feature highlights, and reuse them to maintain a cohesive layout.
+- Design sections of a screen that are frequently repeated, such as testimonials, image galleries, or feature highlights, and reuse them to maintain a cohesive layout.

 Here's an example of all the widely used components used in the EcommerceFlow demo app.
-// Image will be added once all components are built in project
+// TODO Image will be added once all components are built in project